 “I am honored to be named the first editor of Sleep Health,” said Hale.
 “Sleep health is an emerging area of research that focuses on the health benefits of sleep for all members of society, rather than focusing on sleep disorders.
 The Journal will publish articles that educate our audience about sleep’s role in population health, and current sleep research that spans anthropology, human development, mental health, nutrition, psychology, and public health, as well as other related fields.”

-“We are proud to name Lauren Hale as our founding editor,” said David Cloud, CEO of the National Sleep Foundation.
+“We are proud to name Lauren Hale as our editor,” said David Cloud, CEO of the National Sleep Foundation.
 “She represents the precise community of existing new research we will serve and her leadership will facilitate the Journal’s development as a forum for leading sleep health and society research.”

 The Journal will be published by Elsevier, the leader in medical and scientific scholarly publishing.
 The first issue will be published in early 2015.